 Typically the Shooting Gallery is a training run for "shoot/don't shoot" scenarios where dummies will pop out and shoot at anyone running through it.
-Often a trainee will be expected to shoot all the "bad guys" while not shooting obvious civilians like paraplegics, women with babies or Randall Munroe
+Often a trainee will be expected to shoot all the "bad guys" while not shooting obvious civilians

-.
+like paraplegics, old men, or women with babies.
 In an action adventure plot expect it to be taken over by the bad guys (or perhaps specially constructed by them) and the dummies to be firing live ammunition.

 Often a new trainee will be shown using these, perhaps learning a lesson about being more cautious.
 If it is used for training, it's entirely possible that a near identical scene will happen later.

 If the characters are using one, but the audience isn't told beforehand, it can be a case of Danger Room Cold Open